-Will the FF7 Remake end with Part 2?
+Will there be a FF7 Remake Part 3?

-Almost definitely not.
+Almost certainly.
 The original Final Fantasy VII was released on three discs.
 The FF7 Remake Part 1 ends when the gang leaves Midgar, which occurs less than halfway through Disc 1.
 Part 2 will likely close out Disc 1’s narrative content, which leaves the many story events of Disc 2.
 The final disc of the PS1 original is mostly limited to optional endgame exploration and cinematic cutscenes.

 Nomura believes that subsequent parts might vary in size.
 Producer Yoshinori Kitase knows that many suspect the story to be told over three parts, but debunked that notion in Final Fantasy VII Remake Ultimania, where he said there’s no firm grasp on the series’ endpoint.